im-rahulr/gemini-cli/docs/cli/commands.md

 - **`/help`** (or **`/?`**)

-  - **Description:** Display help information about the Gemini CLI, including available commands and their usage.
+  - **Description:** Display help information about the CodeCraft CLI, including available commands and their usage.

 - **`/mcp`**